— Carmel-by-the-Sea · United States

 Very charming and cozy decor, it was winter so the tent was up in the courtyard which was slightly an eye sore but the staff was very attentive and helpful.
 Loved how small and quiet it was.

-What could be improved: The outdoor area was covered by a large tent.
+The outdoor area was covered by a large tent.

 Old style